-Instructional Design Certificate
+Instructional Design Certificate Online

 Online Teaching Knowledge and Skills

-Program Code: ND8164
+Program Code: CTPIND

 We offer the IDC in a 100% online format to optimize flexibility and convenience for participants from a broad geographic area.
-The program serves those who desire to transition into the field of instructional design.
+The program serves those who desire to transition into the field of instructional technology.
 We have designed the certificate for individuals from a variety of backgrounds who seek to design instruction for their specific area of expertise as well as those who wish to focus on online learning in general.

-|Instructional Design Certificate Courses||Credits|
+|Term||Instructional Design Certificate Courses||Credits|

-|EDCT 6030 Principles of Instructional Design||4|
+|Fall||EDCT 6030 Principles of Instructional Design||4|

 EDCT 6901 - Workshop in Computer Education: Special Topics

-Completion of the program earns participants 9 semester hours of graduate credit, all of which can be applied as progress toward a Master of Education in Computer Education and Technology degree or up to 8 hours may be used toward meeting requirements of the doctor of Philosophy in Instructional Technology degree at Ohio University.
+Completion of the program earns participants 9 semester hours of graduate credit, all of which can be applied as progress toward a Master of Education in Computer Education and Technology degree or up to 8 hours may be used toward meeting requirements of the Doctor of Philosophy in Instructional Technology at Ohio University.

 Please note: Recommendation letters are not a requirement for admission to the certificate program.
+As well, no GRE is required.
 Individuals are encouraged to apply early as enrollment is limited.